thegricean/overinformativeness/README.md

 Played around with different shapes of priors and utterance costs and values to communicate.
 For all combinations (3675, see overinformativeness.md) ran model and created some visualizations of the most interesting effects.

-Assumptions
+**Assumptions**

-- utterances: silence, color, size, color-and-size
+- four utterances: silence, color, size, color-and-size.
+The semantics of color and size is: 'true' if actual color/size above some threshold (to be inferred).
+The semantics of color-and-size is the conjunction of the individual meanings.
+Semantics of silence is 'true'.

 - utterance costs: